expyriment/blog/expyriment-1.0/index.md

 [installing](https://github.com/expyriment/expyriment/issues/198)
 [Expyriment](https://github.com/expyriment/expyriment/issues/197) 0.10.
 A
-closer look quickly indicated what the problem was: The Pygame project had completely commited to moving forward with Pygame 2 exclusively, and stopped providing Python wheels of Pygame 1 (which Expyriment relies on) for newer Python version.
+closer look quickly indicated what the problem was: The Pygame project had completely committed to moving forward with Pygame 2 exclusively, and stopped providing Python wheels of Pygame 1 (which Expyriment relies on) for newer Python version.
 That meant that from this point on, Expyriment was only compatible with Python versions up to and including 3.7.
-While Expyriment continued to work perfecly fine if you didn't update your Python version (which a lot of users hadn't done, and hence were not immediately affected by this), with Python 3.7 reaching end-of-life in mid 2023, this became a more [pressing](pressing) issue.
-Plans were made to move to Pygame 2 immediately, with an intermediate 0.11 release before the big 1.0, in order to mitate this.
+While Expyriment continued to work perfectly fine if you didn't update your Python version (which a lot of users hadn't done, and hence were not immediately affected by this), with Python 3.7 reaching end-of-life in mid 2023, this became a more [pressing](pressing) issue.
+Plans were made to move to Pygame 2 immediately, with an intermediate 0.11 release before the big 1.0, in order to mitigate this.

 # More Pygame issues
 Once we had started to implement the necessary changes in late 2022, initial